 “I was trying to understand the thing people call ‘the existential’, or existentialism.
 And it was as if some reviewers decided that I, a black woman, had no right to think about life in such a speculative way.
 That I was only entitled to write about the hardship of racism.”

 In addition to novels and memoirs, Kincaid has also written A Small Place, a short, powerful book about the effects of colonialism that subverts the cliché of Antigua as a tourist’s paradise.
 Her love of gardening has also led to several books on the subject, including My Garden and Among Flowers: A Walk in the Himalaya, a memoir about a seed-gathering trek with three botanist friends.
-Among Flowers will be rereleased in late 2020 with a new introduction by the author.
+Among Flowers was rereleased in late 2020 with a new introduction by the author.

 Kincaid is the recipient of the Anisfield-Wolf Book Award, the Dan David Prize for Literature, the Lila Wallace-Reader’s Digest Fund Award, a Guggenheim Foundation award, and the Prix Femina Etranger award.
 She teaches in the English, African and African-American Studies departments at Harvard University and lives in Vermont.Download Jamaica Kincaid's press kit here.